highruned/ls-module-flatfoot/README.md

 You can locate the filesystem CMS objects at `resources/cms` in `resources/cms/templates`, `resources/cms/partials`, `resources/cms/pages`.

-Currently, CMS objects should be added/removed from the Administration Area.
-In the future FlatFoot will keep track of these changes.
+### Creation/Deletion
+In order to add a CMS object from the filesystem, simply create them as you normally would but with sanitized filenames in mind (colons become semicolons, read below).
+However, in order for FlatFile to update filesystem files from changes made in the Administration Area, they must belong to the same user/group as PHP.

+In order to delete a CMS object from teh filesystem, simply save the file with no content, or just `-` as the content.
+Again, correct file permissions must be set.

+### Enable Debugging
-If you want to enable debugging, in order to see what FlatFoot is doing upon page refresh, simply enable `DEV_MODE` in `config/config.php`.
+In order to see what FlatFoot is doing upon page refresh, simply enable `DEV_MODE` in `config/config.php`.

 ## Important
 FlatFoot relies on file modification dates; therefore your OS time should be the same as your LemonStand configuration (which can be found in `config/config.php`).